NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 ## Knowledge and Auxiliary Graphs

-The Knowledge Graph in the message should have nodes and edges listed as usual.
-These correspond to whatever Nodes and Edges are required to construct the paths between the subject and object nodes of the Query Graph Path.
+The KnowledgeGraph in the message should have nodes and edges listed as usual.
+These correspond to whatever Nodes and Edges are required to construct the paths between the subject and object nodes of the QPath.
 The Nodes and Edges both follow the same rules as all other queries, although for the sake of brevity, the example below does not contain all the required information typically found in a valid knowledge graph node and edge, such as knowledge level or source.